Glen Cove, New York: Geography

 According to the United States Census Bureau, the city has 19.2 sqmi, of which 6.7 sqmi is land and 12.6 sqmi – or 65.51% – is water.
+Glen Cove is bordered on three sides by the Town of Oyster Bay, and on the fourth by the Long Island Sound.

 The city is on the North Shore of Long Island, bordering the Long Island Sound.
 The hills that stretch along the shore are part of the Harbor Hill Moraine – a terminal moraines left by glaciers of the last ice age.

-Glen Cove is bordered on three sides by the Town of Oyster Bay, and on the fourth by the Long Island Sound.

-Sister City

 Its sister city is Sturno, Italy, where many immigrants came in the 20th century and settled in Glen Cove.

-Climate

 Glen Cove has a humid subtropical climate (Cfa) that was hot-summer humid continental (Dfa) until the most recent temperature numbers.
 The monthly average ranges from 32.7 °F in January to 75.5 °F in July.
 All months now average above freezing, seven months are above 50 °F, and July and August are above 22 °C (71.6 °F.).

-Greater Glen Cove Area

-The Greater Glen Cove Area consists of 4 villages and 4 unincorporated hamlets in addition to the City of Glen Cove.

-The Greater Glen Cove Area includes: